Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

-Another way of high precision sensing, albeit challenging, and a bit futuristic, is through the use of macroscopic superpositions in the sense of a large mass being in a quantum superposition of two distinct spatial locations.
-One method for generating such superpositions, particularly effective for large masses, is to couple a spin with a mass through a magnetic field gradient (a Stern-Gerlach mechanism, as described in Sec.~\ref{sec:entanglement:mediated:gravity}) \cite{scala2013matter,wan2016free,bose2016matter,bose2017spin,marshman2020mesoscopic,marshman2021large,zhou2022catapulting,zhou2023mass,margalit2021realization}, which followed on from general ideas to couple ancillary systems such as a quantized electromagnetic mode in a cavity with a mechanical object \cite{bose1997preparation,bose1999scheme,marshall2003towards,qvarfort2018gravimetry} or other ancillary quantum systems (superconducting qubits etc) \cite{bose2006qubit,bose2006entangling,johnsson2016macroscopic}.
+Yet another proposal for high-precision sensing, albeit challenging, is through the use of macroscopic superpositions in the sense of a large mass being in a quantum superposition of two distinct spatial locations.
+One method for generating such superpositions, particularly effective for large masses, is to couple a spin with a mass through a magnetic field gradient (a Stern-Gerlach mechanism, as described in Sec.~\ref{sec:entanglement:mediated:gravity}) \cite{scala2013matter,wan2016free,bose2016matter,bose2017spin,marshman2020mesoscopic,marshman2021large,zhou2022catapulting,zhou2023mass,margalit2021realization}, which followed on from general ideas to couple ancillary systems such as a quantized electromagnetic mode in a cavity with a mechanical object \cite{bose1997preparation,mancini1997ponderomotive,bose1999scheme,marshall2003towards,armata2017quantum,qvarfort2018gravimetry} or other ancillary quantum systems (superconducting qubits, etc) \cite{bose2006qubit,bose2006entangling,johnsson2016macroscopic}.
 Such quantum superpositions can be used to detect weak forces to a precision linear in time (essentially Heisenberg scaling), as the accumulated relative phase between the superposed components grows linearly in time.
-Moreover, at the end of such quantum ancilla induced interferometry, the phase can be sensed by just measuring the ancilla.
-Example applications in the gravitational context involve detection of accelerations to very high sensitivity \cite{johnsson2016macroscopic,qvarfort2018gravimetry,marshman2020mesoscopic}, gravity gradient noise \cite{torovs2021relative}, space debris \cite{wutorovs2023quantum}, as well as the possibility to detect gravitational waves with a meter sized compact interferometer for nano-objects \cite{marshman2020mesoscopic} (applications also exist outside the gravitational domain, eg, to detect neutrinos \cite{kilian2023requirements}).
+Moreover, at the end of such quantum ancilla-induced interferometry, the phase can be sensed by just measuring the ancilla.
+Example applications in the gravitational context involve detection of accelerations to very high sensitivity \cite{johnsson2016macroscopic,qvarfort2018gravimetry,marshman2020mesoscopic}, gravity gradient noise \cite{torovs2021relative}, space debris \cite{wutorovs2023quantum}, as well as the possibility to detect gravitational waves with a meter-sized compact interferometer for nano-objects \cite{marshman2020mesoscopic} (applications also exist outside the gravitational domain, eg, to detect neutrinos \cite{kilian2023requirements}).